The best free PC optimization software

 Just bought a new PC?
 Clear out the bloatware to improve its performance straight away

-PC Decrapifier is particularly useful on brand new PCs, which are often either full of exciting opportunities to discover new apps or stuffed to the gills with a load of useless junk, depending on your point of view.
+PC Decrapifier is a PC optimization tool that's particularly useful on brand new PCs, which are often either full of exciting opportunities to discover new apps or stuffed to the gills with a load of useless junk, depending on your point of view.

 If you tend to the latter then then this free app is well worth a look.
 It analyses your system, shows you the apps it thinks you should get rid of - based not just on its developers' opinions but on other users' feedback - and then removes the ones you choose.
 It's so focused on cleaning PCs, it doesn't even install itself.